 Jack Sledge is a Gulf Coast rock & roller.
 His sound draws heavily from roots music giants such as Chuck Berry, Bruce Springsteen, and The Band.
-His most recent release, Another City Sunrise, is an ode to his last years in his hometown.
-Brooklyn, NY.
+His most recent release, Another City Sunrise, is an ode to his last years in his hometown, Brooklyn, NY.
 The 4 song EP was recorded in 2017, but released in August of 2020.

 Sledge left New York after four years with jazz-influenced, psych-pop trio Museyroom, whose first single, “Ballad,” premiered on Spin in 2016.
 After releasing Pearly Whites and Sleight of Hand on Grind Select, Sledge made his way back to New Orleans and back to his ancestral folk roots.
-He returned to his youthful love of The Beatles and The Stanley Brother to release Alabama Snow in 2017.
+He returned to his youthful love of The Beatles and The Stanley Brothers to release Alabama Snow in 2017.
 A collection of dreamy, acoustic pop songs, Sledge leaned into the bittersweet, liminal space of 60s pop and indie folk on this debut solo EP.
 Named for the image of a white crepe myrtle shedding its petals, Alabama Snow is an ode to love, hope, and youth’s summer.

 In 2018, Sledge released Hardly Ruined, a genre-blending exploration of survival and fate.
 Hardly Ruined was Sledge’s first solo release with a full band.
 He shed the honeyed dream-pop sound of Alabama Snow and gripped onto his narrative-heavy songwriting.
 True to his folk and pop influences, Sledge maintained his signature bright harmonies, but fortified the EP with distorted guitar and lap-steel.
 Hardly Ruined hangs somewhere between self-examination and outright entertainment.